 Robert W. Treut

-Rob practices in the intellectual property transactions and life sciences groups at Ropes & Gray, advising biotechnology, pharmaceutical, medical device, and technology companies in strategic transactions including license and collaboration agreements, mergers and acquisitions, supply and distribution arrangements, and other commercial transactions in which intellectual property is a key consideration.
+Rob practices in the intellectual property transactions and life sciences groups at Ropes & Gray, advising biotechnology, pharmaceutical, medical device, and technology companies in strategic transactions including strategic collaborations, technology licensing, license and collaboration agreements, mergers and acquisitions, supply and distribution arrangements, and other commercial transactions in which intellectual property is a key consideration.

 - Advised a global pharmaceutical company in an exclusive collaboration with a publicly traded biotechnology company to exclusively co-develop and co-commercialize a clinical stage small molecule inhibitor for the treatment of Parkinson’s Disease.
 The pharmaceutical company agreed to pay over $550 million in upfront payments, agreed to purchase over $450 million of the biotechnology company’s common stock, may also pay up to $1.125 billion in potential milestone payments, will share costs of development globally as well as profits and losses in certain countries, and received exclusive options and rights of first negotiation with respect to future programs directed towards the treatment of certain neurodegenerative diseases.